 We’ve always been known for our tongue-in-cheek flips on pop culture easter eggs in our graphics.
-From the “Leisure” T-shirt that’s accredited to the 1987 adult game “Leisure Suit Larry,” to our Fall 2014 “Karou Betto” baseball 3/4 sleeve shirt inspired by The Big Lebowski, our graphic tees are direct references to tidbits of culture that we hold dear.
+From the “Leisure” T-shirt that’s accredited to the 1987 adult game “Leisure Suit Larry,” to our Fall 2014 “Karou Betto” baseball 3/4 sleeve shirt inspired by its cameos on Jeff Bridges in multiple films like The Big Lebowski, our graphic tees are direct references to tidbits of culture that we hold dear.
 This is the case behind Spring 2017’s “Crew” graphic.

 This graphic T-shirt is a nod to a historic moment that shifted the way journalists reported politics.
 Here’s the story:

 It was the 1988 presidential primaries.
 Democratic-hopeful, Gary Hart, was leading in the polls—the presumed nominee for the party (and to be honest, the presumed president-to-be, leading over all Republican nominees as well).
 Hart was considered in Washington as a “brilliant and serious man, perhaps the most visionary political mind of his generation, an old-school statesman of the kind Washington had lost its capacity to produce.”
 He was intelligent, relatable, and charming—Kennedy-like, with qualities that Americans sought in their leader.
 So when the Miami Herald was tipped about Hart’s alleged extramarital affairs, which led to a stakeout and confrontation—the world of political journalism changed forever.